Destination: Hawaii - The Big IslandWorkshop with Don Messec and Jim Hamstra

 I love sharing places I shoot and to be outdoors with other photographers.
 Love cooking, eating, walking, flee marketing, coffee, coffee, coffee and just hanging out watching the light change.
 Destination workshops are a favorite of mine.

 The workshop will include heading out early to get into interesting shooting locations with good light.
 The first day we will go together and get the lay of the land.
 There will be enough room for every photographer and gear each day.
 If you brought a companion (a plus) or prefer to travel alone at times, you can use your own vehicle to follow us or explore at your own, repeat a location, whatever will fufill your experience.
+Typically, all the photographers end up with me, and parters head to the beaches.
 Some days we may take a reprieve from shooting to get lunch, discuss digital workflow, platinum-palladium negative making, Piezography inks and other interesting conversations, returning to shoot during evening light.

 There will be a combination of group and personal instruction as seems appropriate.
 I son’t feel I have to influence your shooting, only help solve problems if there are any.
 The quiet moment of seeing and composing, deciding when or if to click the shutter is important interpersonal time to close off the sounds in our heads and connect with these special places.
 Group shoots will be a matter of selected sites that promote, wandering off for personal shot selection.
 At the end of the workshop, your biggest whine will be “why can’t we stay!?”
 Whose knows, maybe we can!